home-assistant/home-assistant.io/source/_integrations/vacuum.mqtt.markdown

   type: boolean
   default: false
 schema:
   description: The schema to use.
-Must be `state` to select the state schema".
+Must be `state` to select the state schema.
   required: false
   type: string
   default: legacy